18.114.050 LAND USE AND SITE DEVELOPMENT STANDARDS – GENERAL.

 .010 General.
 Notwithstanding any other provisions of this chapter, the following additional limitations shall apply to the conduct of any use permitted in this Zone:

-.0101 All uses, except in the Theme Park District, or as otherwise permitted in this chapter, shall be conducted wholly within a building.
+.0101 All uses, except in the Theme Park District, or theme park uses in the Southeast District of the Specific Plan or as otherwise permitted in this chapter, shall be conducted wholly within a building.

 .0102 All uses shall be conducted in a manner so as not to be objectionable by reason of noise, odor, dust, fumes, smoke, gas, vibrations or other similar causes detrimental to the public health, safety or general welfare.

-.0103 All stores shall deal primarily in new merchandise, excepting as otherwise specified in this chapter.
+.0103 All stores shall deal primarily in new merchandise, except as otherwise specified in this chapter.

 .020 Limitation on Total Number of Hotel Guest Rooms or Suites.
-The total number of hotel guest rooms or suites permitted within the Hotel District shall not exceed five thousand six hundred (5,600) rooms, not including those permitted under Section 18.114.100.060 (C-R Overlay Density).
+The total number of hotel guest rooms or suites permitted within the Theme Park District of the Specific Plan shall not exceed five thousand six hundred (5,600) rooms, provided that up to one thousand eight hundred fifty-two (1,852) of the 5,600 rooms may be developed in the Southeast District.
+If rooms are developed in the Southeast District, an equivalent number of potential rooms would be removed from the allotment for the Theme Park District, such that the maximum number of rooms would not exceed 5,600 as set forth in Exhibit 3.3a (The Disneyland Resort District/Overlay Summary Tabulation - Maximum Allowable Development) of the Specific Plan.
+The maximum of 5,600 rooms does not include those permitted under Section 18.114.100.060 (C-R Overlay Density).
 The total number of rooms shall be further limited as follows:

-.0201 Up to one hundred fifty (150) of the five thousand six hundred (5,600) guest rooms may be permitted as Vacation Ownership Resort units; additional guest rooms may be designated Vacation Ownership Resort units, subject to a Conditional Use Permit.
+.0201 Any number of the five thousand six hundred (5,600) guest rooms may be permitted as new or converted Vacation Ownership Resort units, so long as the aggregate number of hotel rooms in the Theme Park District and Southeast District is at least 1,886 (with allowance given during periods of construction), subject to review for substantial conformance with the Specific Plan by the Planning and Building Director.
 All Vacation Ownership Resort Units shall be in conformance with Section 18.114.120 (Requirements for Vacation Ownership Resorts).

 .025 Valet Parking.
 Valet parking as an accessory use to a primary use shall be permitted by right.